 18001 Yorba Linda Boulevard in Yorba Linda.
 The grounds run nine acres around Nixon’s birthplace and burial site.

-At 5:00 PM each year.
-Food trucks open at 4:00 PM and the program runs to 8:00 PM, leaving plenty of evening to stroll the lit gardens by candlelight.
+In the early evening each year.
+Food trucks open beforehand and the program runs into the evening, leaving plenty of time to stroll the lit gardens by candlelight.

 Yes — Santa is on hand for photos and the reindeer are on-site, an unusually rare feature for any OC holiday event.
 Plan to visit both as a centerpiece of the evening.